aap01/code_sharing_flutter/README.md

  - Maintain common dependencies as well as project specific dependencies
  - Establish a connection between the common features and project specific features at minimum effort
  - Easily find and reuse already developed common features at minimum effort

+## Goals
+ - Divide the challenges into smaller pieces
+ - Create a morphology for these small challenges
+ - Documenting the approaches to solve the small challenges
+ - Provide code examples for better understanding of such approaches
+ - Thus solving the challenges `without reinventing the wheel`